$0 West Virginia Foster Care Quick-Start Checklist

 Frequently Asked Questions

 What percentage of foster placements in West Virginia involve NAS infants?
-Exact placement-level data is not published, but with 14% of West Virginia infants born substance-exposed and the state's foster care system receiving the majority of removed infants, the probability is high.
-Most West Virginia foster parents who accept infant placements will care for a NAS baby within their first year of licensing.
+Exact placement-level data is not published, but with 14% of West Virginia infants born substance-exposed and the state's foster care system receiving the majority of removed infants, many foster parents who accept infant placements may encounter a NAS baby.

 Will PRIDE training prepare me for NAS care?
 PRIDE covers substance exposure at a general level — it is part of the trauma and child development curriculum.
 It does not teach the ESC method, specific soothing techniques, or home environment setup for a withdrawing infant.
 PRIDE gives you awareness; NAS-specific preparation gives you competence.